LiaoYF001/AMES/README.md

 # AMES
-<font size=5> AMES: Highly adaptive multi-modal image matching based on tuning-free filtering and enhanced sketch features. </font><br>
+ AMES: Highly adaptive multi-modal image matching based on tuning-free filtering and enhanced sketch features. <br>
 The demo and the dataset will coming soon.